mercedezcastro/mercedezcastro/projects/project-2.md

 Floor2Ceiling is a website that I created in the Summer of 2018 during my spare time for my father's local consturction business.
 I started this project to help me learn how to design a website using HTML and CSS.

 I began this project with only basic knowledge of self-taught HTML and CSS.
 Everything that I learned about building this website is from various YouTube tutorials.
-I first started with videos to refresh myself of the basics of HTML and CSS and eventually learned how to use CSS Flexbox and CSS Grid.
-I decided to use CSS Grid to build this website because it was more recent and interesting and I wanted to try the code out for myself.
+I first started with videos to refresh myself with the basics of HTML.
+Eventually, I stumbled across videos on CSS Flexbox and CSS Grid.
+CSS Grid immediately sparked my interest in how simple and unique the code was, so I decided to use it to build this website because it was more recent and interesting and I wanted to try the code out for myself.
 The outcome is a simple informative website with links to showcase different areas of renovation, most recent projects, and a contact form.

-In this project I gained experience with full-stack web application design and associated technologies, including [MongoDB](http://mongodb.com) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface, and Javascript for both client and server-side programming.
+In this project I gained experience with responsive web design, HTML, and CSS.

 Source: <a href="https://github.com/theVacay/vacay"><i class="large github icon"></i>theVacay/vacay</a>